|35 monthly payments of||£445.00|

-This sixth generation commercial vehicle was voted International Van of the Year for the third time in 2016, and for good reason.
 The VW Transporter Panel Van is simply untouchable in the realms of practicality and innovation.

 Customise your VW Transporter Panel Van with a choice of two wheelbases and three roof heights, giving you a load compartment ranging from 5.8 to 9.3 m 3 and a potential payload of up to 1,301kg.
 With the Volkswagen Transporter Panel Van on your workforce, transporting goods will be easier than ever.

-The VW Transporter Panel Van features black door handles and bumpers, and electrically adjustable and heated door mirrors.
+The VW Transporter Panel Van features black door handles and grey bumpers, and electrically adjustable and heated door mirrors.
 The short wheelbase offers low and medium roof options while the long wheelbase has a high roof variant.
 Highline trims add daytime running lights, front fog lamps and 16-inch alloy wheels.

 There’s also a selection of extras to explore so that you can tailor your VW Transporter Panel Van to suit your individual business needs.

 The engine of the VW Transporter Panel Van perfectly combines power with economy.
-A range of 2.0-litre diesel or petrol engines are available, all complying with the Euro 6 emissions standard.
+A range of 2.0-litre diesel engines are available, all complying with the Euro 6 emissions standard.
 The Volkswagen Transporter Panel Van offers a generation of TDI and BiTDI direct injection diesel engines which deliver between 83bhp and 204bhp, so there’s no shortage of usable torque for transporting heavy loads.
 The engines are mated to a 5 or 6-speed manual gearbox as standard or an optional 7-speed dual clutch automatic gearbox.

 The VW Transporter Panel Van offers a superbly powerful yet economical performance with a range of innovative technologies to help to save fuel.
 Each of the Euro 6 engines is equipped with a start/stop system as standard, regenerative braking and low-rolling resistance tyres.
 Poor weather conditions needn’t stop you from getting your job done with 4MOTION all-wheel drive which provides good traction, optimum handling and precise steering.
 So come rain or shine, snow or storm you can get to work without issue.